The

 a comment, question, suggestion or recommendation?

-drop me a line, I'd love to hear from you.
+Please drop us a line, we'd love to hear from you.

 |